Justin Bahl

 Epidemiology & Biostatistics

-In 2006, I joined the State Key Laboratory for Emerging Infectious Diseases as a post-doctoral fellow (Viral ecology and evolution, The University of Hong Kong).
-The State Key Laboratory for Emerging Infectious Diseases is a WHO H5 reference laboratory for the diagnosis of influenza A/H5 infection and is part of the NIAID/NIH Centers for Excellence for Influenza Research and Surveillance.
+My training in evolutionary biology, epidemiology and ecology has equipped me for a research career focused on infectious disease dynamics.
+In 2006, I joined the State Key Laboratory for Emerging Infectious Diseases as a post-doctoral fellow (Viral Ecology and Evolution, The University of Hong Kong).
+This lab is a WHO H5 reference laboratory for diagnosing influenza A/H5 infection.
 I later moved to Singapore to continue my postdoctoral training (Molecular Epidemiology, Duke-NUS Graduate Medical School) where I was promoted to Assistant Professor.
 In 2013, I joined the University of Texas School of Public Health in Houston as an Associate Professor before joining UGA in 2018.
+I was promoted to Professor in 2023.

 Education